bresettem/intro_to_reactjs/README.md

 7. **Challenge and Practice:**
    - Hands-on practice with CSS properties and JSX implementation.
    - Emphasis on experimentation and understanding JSX syntax.

+## 285: React Styling Practice

+1. **Create a React App:**

+   - Start a new React app using your preferred setup method.

+2. **Display Greeting Based on Time:**

+   - Show a single `<h1>` element.
+   - If the current time is between midnight and 12 PM, display "Good morning."
+   - If the current time is between 12 PM and 6 PM, display "Good afternoon."
+   - If the current time is between 6 PM and midnight, display "Good evening."

+3. **Apply Styles:**

+   - Apply the "heading" style from the `styles.css` file to the `<h1>` element.

+4. **Change Text Color Dynamically:**
+   - Utilize inline CSS styles to dynamically change the color of the `<h1>` text based on the time of day.
+     - "Good morning" should have a red text color.
+     - "Good afternoon" should have a green text color.
+     - "Good evening" should have a blue text color.